Information in this article applies to:

 I have copied a deep zoom image (Deepzoom-unfiltered folder) to a shared folder on my network.
 I'm attempting to open the MIDZ.HTML file with my web browser but the browser window is blank and my scanned slide image does not display.
 What am I doing wrong?

-There are several things to check just to make sure the folder contents were properly copied.
+There are a few things to check to make sure the folder contents were properly copied.

-CORS (Cross-Origin Resource Sharing) is a mechanism that web browsers use to allow access to restricted content from another domain.
+CORS (Cross-Origin Resource Sharing) is a security mechanism that web browsers use to allow access to restricted content from another domain.
 The Deep Zoom Viewer (MIDZ.HTML) performs AJAX requests to read the XML data for each deep zoom image.
-Some web browsers restrict that operation when the data is located on a local (or network) disk.
+Some web browsers (most as of 2019) restrict that operation when the data is located on a local (or network) disk.
 When restricted, the web browser displays a blank screen for the deep zoom image.

 For all other web browsers, you must explicitly give the browser permission to read the XML and image files for the deep zoom image.

-You can disable the CORS restriction only on the command line.
+You can also add the --allow-file-access-from-files argument to the Properties - Target command line.
 However, there are several Chrome plug-ins that should work.

 The only way we found to disable CORS restrictions were with one of the Opera plug-ins that are available.